12/21/14: LOWER PART IS RECONSTRUCTED HURRAY

 "Oh, fuck . . ."
 Ellie said, struggling to get on her feet.
 "I . . .
 I think you did it."

-But the panic hadn't faded yet, she stared at her hands to check for bites, and there was nothing.
-She browsed the sleeves of her jacket, nothing.
+Her panic hadn't faded.
+She stared at her hands, looking it over to check for bites.
+There was nothing.
+Unsatisfied, she browsed the sleeves of her jacket, nothing.
 She examined her shoulders and face, absolutely nothing.
 There wasn't a single scratch or bite mark on the girl's skin.
-Ellie blinked several times, making sure that she wasn't dreaming.
+Ellie blinked several times, making sure she wasn't dreaming.

 "I don't know how it didn't get me." she muttered, shaking her head.
 Her stomach was starting to untwist itself, and her mind was slowly clearing up, Ellie wiped the sweat off her forehead from all the exhaustion, whatever happened definitely set her adrenaline levels off the roof.